aleszu/text-mining-course/README.md

 str_length(line)
 ```

 Next, we'll pull in the State of the Union speeches CSV file and create a new object with a new column "length."
 In this new column, we'll store the length of each speech we calculate with str_length().
-Using the ggplot2 package we can plot a scatterplot of date vs. length to visualize the length of the speeches over time.
+Using the **ggplot2** package we can plot a scatterplot of date vs. length to visualize the length of the speeches over time.
+We'll return to more data visualization with ggplot2 soon.

 ```{r}
 sou <- read_csv("sou.csv")